martin3398/nlp-project-2023/README.md

 ## TODO

 * [ ] Ensure reproducibility by using the same seed everywhere (there seems to be no seed somewhere - maybe torch)
+* [ ] "How to run this Project" section in this Readme file.